programistka/personal-website/content/blog/refreshing-my-personal-website/index.md

 #### 3. New tech stack

-My previous website was using gulp to build HTML pages from templated [pug files](https://pugjs.org/api/getting-started.html).
+My previous website was using gulp to build HTML pages from templated <Link to="https://pugjs.org/api/getting-started.html">pug files</Link>.
 This wasn't that bad since I only had one page on the website, so there wasn't a need to move between pages.
 However, now that I was going to include a blog, I was going to have to have multiple pages on the website and thus I wanted to use React to get the performance associated with a single page application.

 ## Design

 So with those three goals in mind I started to research blogs that I admired.
 I made sure to screenshot and anotate any elements that stood out to me.
-I gathered all those screenshots in my design app of choice: [Figma](https://www.figma.com/).
+I gathered all those screenshots in my design app of choice: <Link to="https://www.figma.com/">Figma</Link>.

 ![A collection of screenshots from the blogs and websites that I admire.](./images/image-1.png)